Tomislav-Mi/expenses/README.md

     para.textContent = 'This is a paragraph';
     document.getElementById('someid').append(para);
     ```
     With React, developer define the desired target state.
-React then figures out the actual JavaScript DOM insturctions.
+React then figures out the actual JavaScript DOM instructions.
 - JavaScript ...
 TO BE CONTINUED ...